 Advising is a student's right at the college and is available for all matriculating students.
-New students typically attend orientation and receive advising help there or are referred to their faculty advisors.
-Students without a selected major will continue to be advised by a counselor until they have selected and declared a major.
+New students attending orientation receive advisement help there or are referred to their faculty advisors.
+Students without a selected major will be advised by counselors until they have selected and declared a major.
 After deciding on a major, students confer with their faculty advisor.